Skip to content

 L_exit

-If argument is not given or an empty string, then exit with 0.
+With no arguments or an empty string, exit with 0.

-If arguments are not an empty string, print the message to standard error and exit with 247.
+Otherwise, the arguments are printed to stderr and exit with 247.

 Example